Thaldin/css451final/README.md

 If we have time, we would also like to add the ability for the user to add and/or remove new objects in the solar system at runtime.
 In addition, we would like to be able to support multiple solar systems if able.

 ## Tasks
+- Normal Uodate menu controls
+- Required	TODO Demo
+- Normal	TODO Update rings when objects are moved with xForm Controller
+- Required	TODO Camera behavious axis												CameraBehavious.cs 99
+- Normal 	TODO Illumination shader
 - Normal	TODO: if you hit resume, it does not set pauseMenuIsOn in this scope	MainControllerInput.cs	88
-- Normal	TODO Camera Manipulation												MainControllerInput.cs	44
+- Normal	TODO Camera Manipulation
+- Mini cam click										MainControllerInput.cs	44
 - ~~Normal	TODO: Fix Saturns Ring renderer~~
 - ~~Normal	TODO: spane Luna's orbit rings~~